-The following pages contain excerpts from deeds and newspaper clippings that give us a glimpse into those businesses, individuals, and aspects of the property.
-As you look around Montwell Commmons, you can imagine what the daily activity must have been like back in the day.
+The following pages contain excerpts from deeds and newspaper clippings that give us a glimpse into those businesses, individuals, and features of the property.
+As you look around Montwell Commmons, you can imagine what the daily activity, sounds, and smells must have been like back in the day.

-Approximately 50 deeds have been photographed and transcribed and are on file in the County Clerk's Office in the Greenbrier County Courthouse.
-Copies are available on request.
+Approximately 50 deeds have been photographed and transcribed and the originals are on file in the County Clerk's Office in the Greenbrier County Courthouse.
+Transcribed copies are available on request.

 Special thanks are extended to the North House Museum Archives staff of the Greenbrier County Historical Society for their assistance in researching the archives of the Greenbrier Independent newspaper, first published in 1852.